A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2024-45208: Versa Director SD-WAN RCE Vulnerability

-CVE-2024-45208 is a remote code execution vulnerability in Versa Director SD-WAN that allows attackers to perform unauthorized administrative actions.
-This article covers technical details, affected versions, and mitigation.
+CVE-2024-45208 is a remote code execution vulnerability in Versa Director SD-WAN platform that allows attackers to perform unauthorized administrative actions.
+This article covers technical details, affected versions, and mitigations.

 CVE-2024-45208 Overview